hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250814032v1-the-promise-of-large-language-models-in-digital-health-evidence-from.md

 ---
 layout: default
-title: The Promise of Large Language Models in Digital Health: Evidence from Sentiment Analysis in Online Health Communities
+title: "The Promise of Large Language Models in Digital Health: Evidence from Sentiment Analysis in Online Health Communities"
 ---

 # The Promise of Large Language Models in Digital Health: Evidence from Sentiment Analysis in Online Health Communities